Manage instance groups

 Item Description Instance group name Name entered at creation

-- Click to view detailsStatus Instance group status
+- Select to view detailsStatus Instance group status

-- See Instance group for detailsEngine version PostgreSQL version selected during creation Instance type Type selected during creation Availability Availability mode selected Multi-AZ Whether multi-AZ is enabled Created at Date and time of creation Created by User who first created the instance [More options] Expand volume, Delete, Manual failover, Create backup
+- See Instance group for detailsEngine version PostgreSQL version selected during creation Instance type Type selected during creation Availability Availability mode selected Multi-AZ Whether multi-AZ is enabled Created at Date and time of creation Created by User who first created the instance [⋮] button Set automatic backup: Configure automatic backup settings, usage status, retention period, and backup start time for the instance group.

 View instance group details